henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

 With the default authorization setting, your Azure Functions deployment is visible to all.
 Open your browser and visit the URL in hostNames.
-You should see the web UI provided by BentoML API server.
+You should see the web UI provided by Kappa API server.

 To test the prediction API in the Azure Functions deployment, you could use the web UI mentioned above or you could make a `curl` request to the endpoint.